 Continue rolling the egg roll up and use the milk to seal it close at the tip

 Lay the egg roll down seam side down to hold it in place on a plate and continue rolling the rest

 Fry the egg rolls in oil on medium for 4 minutes and drain on paper towel

 Serve with vermicelli, cucumber, lettuce and fish sauce

 Bring the water and sugar to a boil and take off of the heat when done

 Add the fish sauce, garlic, pepper and lime and let cool

 Keep refrigerated until serving

-Chopping up all of the ingredients my be the most time consuming process since I do it all by hand, I imagine if you have a processor it would take much less time to prep.
+Chopping up all of the ingredients may be the most time-consuming process since I do it all by hand, I imagine if you have a processor it would take much less time to prep.